 - Make a list of your key medical information, including any other conditions for which you're being treated, and the names of any medications, vitamins or supplements you're taking.

 - Consider questions to ask your doctor and write them down.
 Bring along notepaper and a pen to jot down information as your doctor addresses your questions.

 What to expect from your doctor

-Your doctor or health care provider is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
+Your doctor or health care provider is likely to ask you a number of questions, such as:

 - What color is your urine?